If you’re looking for somewhere to see monkeys in Cancun then you’re in the right place.

 Monkeys in Playa del Carmen

-The best place to see monkeys near Cancun is at Playa del Carmen which is a coastal resort town in Mexico known for its palm-lined beaches and coral reefs.
+I found that the best place to see monkeys near Cancun is in Playa del Carmen which is a coastal resort town in Mexico known for its palm-lined beaches and coral reefs.

-From Cancun, it takes just over an hour to get there so it makes for a perfect day trip.
+From Cancun, it takes just over an hour to get there so it makes for a perfect day trip which is exactly what I did.

 For an almost guaranteed chance of seeing monkeys, head over to Xcaret Park in Playa del Carmen which is a nature and Mayan civilization archeology park.

-If you’re staying in Cancun, I’d recommend joining this day tour to Xcaret which includes comfortable transport to and from Xcaret.
+If you’re staying in Cancun, I’d recommend joining this day tour to Xcaret which includes roundtrip transportation to and from Xcaret.

 On the tour, you’ll get the chance to see monkeys, swim in a lagoon, snorkel with a range of wildlife, explore Mayan ruins and enjoy an evening show of Mayan music.